SOS Online Backup

 SOS Online Backup is an online backup company based in El Segundo, California.

 History

-Founded in 2001 the company is headquartered in El Segundo, California, and has offices in Australia, India, and the Ukraine.
+Founded in 2001 the company is headquartered in El Segundo, California, and has offices in Australia, India, and Ukraine.
 It has twelve datacenters around the world including six in the United States, with others in Canada, Australia, United Kingdom, India, Ukraine and South Africa.

 In 2012 the company changed its name to Infrascale, Inc. - and SOS Online Backup became the name of their cloud backup product line they sell to small businesses.